ali-aljufairi/BIBF-AI/common_md/Amazon SageMaker.md

 - **How is it used**:

-  - Models are serilized/deserialized using pickle
+  - Models are serialized/deserialized using pickle
   - can use as Framework withing SageMaker

-- **Important Hyperparamters**
+- **Important Hyperparameter**

   - num_round : Number of boosting rounds
   - max_depth : Maximum depth of the tree